JeffinsonDarmawan/tp/docs/UserGuide.md

 __________________________________
 ```
 - `add Rose /q 3 /to For Girlfriend`

 ```
-What can I do for you?
-add rose /q 3 /to For Girlfriend
 The flower you're looking for has more than one colour available, each with their own vastly different meanings.
 Here is a table of information about the flower rose:
 +-----+-------------+--------------+----------------------------------+----------------------------------------+-------------+-----------+